-Notice: After Volume 1 2025 (Mid of March 2025), updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion® package.
+Notice: After Volume 1 2025 (Mid of March 2025), feature enhancements for this control will no longer be available in the Syncfusion® package.
 Please switch to the Syncfusion® Toolkit for .NET MAUI for continued support.
-For a smooth transition refer this migration document.
+For a smooth transition, refer to this migration document.

 Getting Started with .NET MAUI Effects View